adobe/spectrum-css/tools/bundle-builder/docs/README.md

 * `id` - Provide the DNA ID here to fetch the status of this example.
 * `name` - The name of the example.
 If not provided, it will be loaded from DNA.
-* `description` - The example's description
+* `description` - The example's description, written in markdown.
+All links, headings, code blocks, and tables will automatically get Spectrum CSS classes applied to them.
 * `markup` - The markup example
 * `status` - The status of the example's design review; one of `Unverified`, `Verified`, or `Deprecated`.

 Each item in the `sections` array supports the following properties:

 * `name` - The name of the example (appears in the navigation and as the heading of the page).
 If not provided, it will be loaded from DNA.
-* `description` - The topmost description of the component.
-This will be loaded from DNA if something matches the ID of the component.
+* `description` - The content of the section, written in markdown.
+All links, headings, code blocks, and tables will automatically get Spectrum CSS classes applied to them.
 * `markup` - An optional markup example for the section

 ## Architecture